D'Onta Foreman: College career

 Foreman attended and played college football at the University of Texas from 2014–2016.

 Foreman played in seven games as a true freshman at Texas in the 2014 season, rushing 15 times for 73 yards.

-As a sophomore in 2015, he played in 10 games missing two due to injury.
+As a sophomore in 2015, Foreman played in 10 games missing two due to injury.
 He scored his first collegiate rushing touchdown against Rice on September 12.
-On November 7, against Kansas, he had a season-high 157 rushing yards and two rushing touchdowns in the victory over the Jayhawks.
+On November 7 against Kansas, Foreman had a season-high 157 rushing yards and two rushing touchdowns in the victory over the Jayhawks.
 He rushed for 681 yards on 95 carries with five touchdowns.

 Foreman entered his junior year in 2016 as the Longhorns' starting running back.
 On October 29, 2016, against Baylor, Foreman passed the 1,000 rushing yards for the season mark, becoming the first Texas Longhorn running back since Jamaal Charles in 2007, to do so.
-During this game, Foreman rushed for 250 yards on 32 carries, scoring 2 touchdowns.
+During this game, Foreman rushed for 250 yards on 32 carries, scoring two touchdowns.
 During the game against Texas Tech on November 5, 2016, in Lubbock, Texas, Foreman ran for 341 yards on 33 carries, with three touchdowns, helping lead the Longhorns to victory.
 This game was Foreman's career high for the Longhorns.
-On November 19, he had 51 carries for 250 rushing yards and two rushing touchdowns in a loss to Kansas.
-Overall, he finished the 2016 season with 2,028 rushing yards and 15 rushing touchdowns.
+On November 19, he had 51 carries for 250 yards and two touchdowns in a loss to Kansas.
+Overall, Foreman finished the 2016 season with 323 carries for 2,028 yards and 15 touchdowns.

 On November 30, Foreman announced his decision to forgo his last year of eligibility and enter the 2017 NFL draft.
 On December 8, he was awarded the Doak Walker Award as the nation's top running back.
 Foreman was the recipient of the Earl Campbell Tyler Rose Award in recognition of his 2016 season.